zaborek/mactest/README.md

 12) don't edit unless you're up to date

+Other things:

-Other things: you  might want to edit the defualt text editor that git will use to edit files.
+1) You  might want to edit the defualt text editor that git will use to edit files.
 To do this, type 'git config --global core.editor "emacs"' for emacs, or your editor of choice.

-You may also want to update your name and email in the configuration.
+2) You may also want to update your name and email in the configuration.
 To do this type "git config --global --edit" to edit name and email (it will open in your default text editor).